playframework/playframework/documentation/manual/working/commonGuide/production/cloud/ProductionHeroku.md

 vendor://username:password@host:port/db
 ```

-Play will automatically convert this into a JDBC URL for you if you are using one
-of the built in database connection pools.
-But other database libraries and
-frameworks, such as Slick or Hibernate, may not support this format natively.
+Play will automatically convert this into a JDBC URL for you if you are using one of the built in database connection pools.
+But other database libraries and frameworks, such as Slick or Hibernate, may not support this format natively.
-If that's the case, you may try using the experimental `JDBC_DATABASE_URL` in
-place of `DATABASE_URL` in the configuration like this:
+If that's the case, you may try using the [dynamic](https://devcenter.heroku.com/articles/connecting-to-relational-databases-on-heroku-with-java#using-the-jdbc_database_url) `JDBC_DATABASE_URL` in place of `DATABASE_URL` in the configuration like this:

 ```text
 db.default.url=${?JDBC_DATABASE_URL}